 We also recommend you go above and beyond and send out another thank you letter apart from the automatic receipt.
-The purpose of this letter is to make your donors feel good and tangibly feel the impact they made to your organization.
+The purpose of this letter is to make your donors feel good and tangibly feel the impact they made on your organization.
 Sending out a timely and personal thank you will make your supporters feel like they matter.
-For an extra personal touch use this free tool to record a short, personalized thank you video to send with your thank you emails.
+For an extra personal touch, use this free tool to record a short, personalized thank-you video to send with your thank-you emails.

 Tip #6: Think beyond one day.
 Keep the momentum going, straight into end-of-year giving!

 Don't let your momentum stop when the day is over.
 Whether you reached your goal or not, use this campaign as a launching pad for your year-end fundraising strategy.